Music (Chrono Cross)

 Celestia is a major biannual event in the Japanese remixing community, where several RPG fans come together to make tens of remixes.
-There are pieces of excellent quality in each festival, and you are not a Chrono fan if you do not bother checking these out.
+There are pieces of excellent quality in each festival.
 From Celestia 1, the lyrical At the Bottom of Night is a must, as well as the song simply titled Chrono Trigger.

 The project itself, with all the other remixes, were originally hosted here.
 The headquarters is now at this page.
 Take note that the remixes are usually issued in .zip or .lzh format.
 You will need WinRAR or an appropriate utility to decompress them.